 We’ve written extensively about Vodafone’s network improvements over the last 5 years.
 Vodafone coverage has improved dramatically, particularly in Australia’s capital cities.
 The short version of all the research and our longer articles is that Vodafone’s 3G network is very good in Australia’s main cities.
 If that’s where you live, we recommend that you seriously consider Lebara.

-Vodafone have made herculean efforts to improve the quality of their 3G and 4G networks as we have tried to make clear on our coverage page.
+For those in main cities, though, Vodafone have made herculean efforts to improve the quality of their 3G and 4G networks as we have tried to make clear on our coverage page.
 The result is impressive.
 In mid 2016, Vodafone made two, linked announcements about their network.
 First, Vodafone have offered 4G data speeds to their network resellers, including Lebara’s Plans.
-Second, following years of planning and hundreds of millions of dollars spent, Vodafone’s 4G network is on a par with Telstra’s for coverage in Australia.
-You’ll get a 4G signal with Vodafone the same amount of time you will get a 4G signal from Telstra.
+Second, following years of planning and hundreds of millions of dollars spent, Vodafone’s 4G network is comparable to Telstra’s for coverage in Australia.
+You’ll get a 4G signal with Vodafone the where you will get a 4G signal from Telstra.
 Vodafone actually have more customers in Sydney than Telstra and their network has been measured quicker in NSW than any competitor.

 Lebara now offer 4G data speeds.
 The fastest available.